-Trump meets with congressional leaders in Situation Room on border security amid partial shutdown
+Trump tells congressional leaders to return Friday, after border security sit-down in Situation Room

 “If they knew they couldn’t come through, they wouldn’t even start,” Trump said at the meeting with Cabinet secretaries and top advisers.
 “We have to have a wall.”

-He pointed to a New Year's Day episode in which an estimated 150 migrants apparently tried to rush the southern border near Tijuana, Mexico.
+He pointed to the New Year's Day episode in which an estimated 150 migrants apparently tried to rush the southern border near Tijuana, Mexico.
 Some of the migrants threw rocks at U.S. officials and reportedly hoisted babies over their heads, as Border Patrol responded with tear gas.

 “We need a wall and in the end, I believe we will be successful," Trump said, arguing that drones and technology alone would not have deterred the 150 migrants.